 |

 CD-Rewritable: can record on one-time use (CD-R) or multiple-reuse (CD-RW) discs.
 You can make copies of existing information (music CDs, MP3s, computer programs, or data discs) or you can create “backups” of information already stored in your computer quickly and cheaply.
-CDs hold 750 MB (750 million bits) worth of data.
-That's about 500 - 3.5" floppy diskettes !

 |